View & manage My Cruises

 Our handpicked Shore Tours are a must for any guest.

-Public telephones are available throughout Noumea.
+Public telephones and Internet cafe’s are available throughout Tauranga and Rotorua.
 Mobile coverage is generally available as long as global roaming is selected prior to leaving home.
-WiFi is available at the Gare Maritime Terminal and Coconut Square.
-Internet Cafes are also available in Noumea City Centre.

-There are a range of tours available for you to really get the most out of your time in Noumea.
-Tours can be booked onboard at the Shore Tours desk and are subject to availability.
-Passengers are required to meet at a specific location for each Shore Tour departure.
+There are a range of tours available for you to really get the most out of your time in Tauranga.
+Tours can be booked onboard at the shore tours desk and are subject to availability.
+Passengers are required to meet at a specific location for each shore tour departure.
 Please refer to your tour ticket for the correct time and place.